Skitsouprenup/web3-app-react-solidity/README.md

 SECRET_KEY -> secret key of your RPC endpoint that provided by the provider of your endpoint.

 ## Notes
+At the time of this writing, hardhat doesn't support version 21 of node.
+Thus, you need to use a lower version of node.
+When I created this project, I use node 'v18.19.1 LTS' and npm 'v10.5.0'.

 Before we deploy our contract to a network, we can test our contract in our machine first.
 To do this, go to the 'smart_contract' directory and type this command:
 `npx hardhat node`